210712jwa/Project0_Haifeng/README.md

 # Project 0 - RESTful API
-Poject 0 create is for Revature training purpose.
-It's simple api for bank.
+Poject 0 is for Revature training purpose.
+It's a simple api for bank.
 The RESTful API application supports two main resources: clients and accounts.

 ### Technologies
 1. Java